December 10, 2025

 “To find their current whereabouts.”

-After a bit more conversation of this type, the librarian finally admitted that yes, the library does indeed hold more recent volumes.
-They were generally not offered to patrons, however, because (according to her) there was a perception that they posed a challenge to modern standards of privacy.
-(In an earlier day, the prevailing Miss Grundy might have used the word “morality” instead.)
+After a few more questions of this sort, I handed the librarian my professional card which she looked at with interest.
+It apparently transformed her instantly into an ally.
+She finally admitted that yes, the library does indeed hold more recent volumes.
+They were generally not offered to patrons, however, because there was a perception that they posed a challenge to modern standards of privacy.

 I countered that the books were already in the public domain by virtue of the fact that they had been published and massive numbers of copies circulated.
-I might have added that all listings were a matter of consent; without it, and numbers were unlisted.
+I might have added that all listings were a matter of consent, the removal of which caused numbers to be unlisted.

-Like a bootlegger pulling out a bottle of hootch from behind the counter, the kind, young librarian eventually opened a small drawer behind her and pulled out several thin directories from 2021 to 2023.
-Later, she helpfully offered to retrieve more books of recent vintage from a back “annex.”
+Like a bootlegger pulling out a bottle from behind the counter, the librarian eventually opened a small drawer behind her and pulled out several thin directories from 2021 to 2023.
+After I looked at those useful books, she helpfully offered to retrieve more books of recent vintage from a back “annex.”

-True, the phone book has been on the endangered species list for decades, and, like the dinosaur and once-ubiquitous city directory, has now pretty much gone extinct.
+True, the phone book has been on the endangered species list for decades and, like the dinosaur and once-ubiquitous city directory, has now pretty much gone extinct.
 Those that remain are but thin shadows of their former incarnations.
-The remaining volumes, those we can coerce from drawers and their secret annex, are essentially the last of their breed.
+The remaining volumes, those we can coerce from their secret hiding places, are essentially the last of their breed.

-TPL has fully digitalized the entire run of city directories and most (except when you get into more recent years) are freely available online.
+TPL has fully digitalized the entire run of city directories and many — excepting the more recent years — are freely available online.
 Ancestry, MyHeritage, the Internet Archives, FamilySearch and other websites now offer somewhere between 500 million and a billion searchable directory pages.
+Hard copies are also available at the City of Toronto Archives, but only until 2001.

-Sadly, the era of telephone books and city directories has irretrievably passed.
+Sadly for genealogists, the era of telephone books and city directories has irretrievably passed.
 In a society beset with massive telephone fraud, identity theft, robocalls and data-scraping bots, there is little public appetite for a single, central registry of cell phone numbers.
-That concept, except for private and guarded registries controlled by the government, is “gone with the wind.”
+That concept, except for private and guarded registries and data-bases controlled by the government, is “gone with the wind.” ♦